kbrdaemon/BCDR-tabletop-game/scenarios/ransomware.md

 Your company has been hit by a ransomware infection!

-An hour after your regular office hours start, you become aware of a spreading ransomware attack. ß
+An hour after your regular office hours start, you become aware of a spreading ransomware attack.

-A new strain of ransomware infected vital systems (see company details for which systems this might be.)
+A new strain of ransomware infected vital systems.

 How do you procceed?

+---
+Tailor to company:
+* AD
+* Backups
+* Website
+* Webshop
+* Customer Instances
+* ...